Waste permissions and transport

-The movement of controlled waste from interstate to Victoria is managed by the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure (NEPM).
+The movement of controlled waste to or from interstate is managed by the National Environment Protection (Movement of Controlled Waste between States and Territories) Measure (NEPM).

 See interstate transport of waste for more information.

-When you are transporting prescribed industrial waste (PIW) for a fee or reward you must have a permit for the vehicle regardless of the quantity.
-To identify whether the waste is PIW, refer to the Industrial Waste Resource Guidelines.
+When you’re transporting reportable priority waste (RPW) for a fee or reward, you must have a permission for the vehicle, regardless of the quantity.

-Both businesses and individuals can apply for a vehicle permit.
-The vehicle owner, company nominee or the vehicle lessee can apply.
+Both businesses and individuals can apply for a waste transport permission.
+The vehicle owner, company nominee or vehicle lessee can apply.

-To help EPA process an application more efficiently, the applicant must ensure they provide all the required information as detailed in the vehicle permit application form and relevant guidance material.
+To help EPA process an application more efficiently, ensure you provide all information required in the permission application form and relevant guidance material.

 Delays can occur when applications are incomplete.

 Applications for an A10b registration are granted within 24–48 hours of applying.